-The bwVisu project provides such a remote visualization service for scientists from Baden-Württemberg as well as the corresponding software stack to deploy such a service on-premise.
-In bwVisu, the user can log in to an intuitive web frontend which manages visualization jobs running on an HPC cluster.
-Once a job has been started, the user can connect to it such that the visualization application appears in a browser window with full 3D hardware acceleration provided by the cluster.
+The bwVisu project provides such a remote service for scientists from Baden-Württemberg as well as the corresponding software stack to deploy such a service on-premise.
+In bwVisu, the user can log in to an intuitive web frontend which manages interactive jobs running on an HPC cluster.
+Once a job has been started, the user can connect to it such that the application appears in a browser window with full 3D hardware acceleration provided by the cluster.
 The only requirement on the client side is that the browser must support HTML5.

 Already know what to do?
 Click here to go straight to the bwVisu login!